-The society usually meets at the Old Mine Surgery, 78 Parkes Street, Helensburgh on the second Thursday afternoon of the month from 4 - 5 pm, you are welcome to join us for afternoon tea at 3.30 pm.
+The society usually meets at the Old Mine Surgery, 78 Parkes Street, Helensburgh on the third Thursday afternoon of the month from 4 - 5 pm, you are welcome to join us for afternoon tea at 3.30 pm.
 Meetings are either business, educational or practical, and are open to new members.
 Please phone 02 4294 2877 to check the date of the next meeting.
 The society also organises special displays of historical material at the Surgery, along with lectures from visiting speakers.

 A new home for the Society

 Geoff Cox, one of the founding members of the Historical Society, formed a trust for the preservation of his father's surgery as a resource centre for the society and as a venue for displays.
 The surgery was originally in Robinson St, and after the death of Dr. Cox, was moved behind his house.

 After two years of organisation by Geoff's niece, Robin Wines, the surgery was moved in 2001 to its new home next to the Band Hall site.
 Sadly the Band Hall had only months before been destroyed by fire.
 The town had lost another historical building.